ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 ### Omission Fault

-When a process continues execution, but for whatever reason, fails to send or receive messages.
+When a process continues execution, but for whatever reason, fails to send or receive some, but not all messages.

 ### Timing Fault